ahbanavi/goshne/README.md

 schedule:
     mins: 15 # The interval in minutes at which the bot will check for discounts.

+timeout: 10 # The timeout in seconds for HTTP requests.
+This is optional and defaults to 10 seconds.

 peoples: # At least one person is required.
     person_name: # The name of a person to send deals to.
 It can be anything you want and doesn't have any effect on the bot's functionality, but should be unique and string.
         chat_id: chat_id # The telegram chat id that the bot will send deals to.
 This is required and should be integer, you can find it with the help of https://t.me/username_to_id_bot.